 The bottom line on soil testing for clubroot is that several labs offer this service, and positive results can be a useful management tool, but negative results do not mean the field is risk-free as it could just come down to not sampling the right area.

-First generation hybrids contain resistance genetics that were initially deployed to combat clubroot for InVigor hybrid canola.
-This includes includes InVigor L340PC, InVigor L345PC, InVigor L352C, InVigor Choice LR344PC, InVigor L241C, InVigor L255PC and InVigor Health L258HPC.
+First-generation hybrids contain resistance genetics that were initially deployed to combat clubroot for InVigor hybrid canola.
+This includes InVigor L356PC, InVigor L340PC, InVigor L345PC, InVigor Choice LR344PC, InVigor L255PC, InVigor L241C, InVigor Health L258HPC.
 They were designed to control the predominant pathotypes in Western Canada at the time of their registration.

 Grow the InVigor hybrid that best meets your needs for yield potential and agronomic characteristics (either non-clubroot resistant or first generation clubroot resistant).
 Remember to keep scouting for clubroot on your farm and utilize good IPM strategies, regardless of your hybrid choice.